Tuesday, 11 January 2022

 150. Losar Baoli at Wah & a baoli at Hattian (District Attock)

-Grand Trunk Road is one of the most important highways in South Asia.
+The Grand Trunk Road is one of the most important highways in South Asia.
 It stretched from Bengal in the east to Kabul in the west, a distance of almost 2,400 kilometers.
-Its history is also as long as its length, going back to the times of Chandragupta Maurya, who built it for the first along an ancient route.
-It was known with different names at different times, like Uttarapath, Sarak-e-Azam, Badshahi Sarak, etc. Subsequently, many kings reconstructed and developed it at different times, like Sher Shah Suri, the Mughals, and finally the British Raj.
+Its history is as long as its length, going back to the times of Chandragupta Maurya, who first built it along an ancient route.
+It was known by different names at different times, such as Uttarapath, Sarak-e-Azam, Badshahi Sarak, etc. Subsequently, many rulers reconstructed and developed it, including Sher Shah Suri, the Mughals, and finally the British Raj.

-Sher Shah Suri is specially credited with building sarais, baolis and planting trees along the road and providing security to the travellers.
-The Mughal emperor too used developed it extensively and constructed sarais, bridges, gardens, kos minars (huge milestones) etc. The administration of the East India Co. started it reconstruction in the 1830s.
-These baolis were particularly were a great convenience to slow-moving caravans and travellers, as they were a ready source of water.
+Sher Shah Suri is especially credited with building sarais, baolis, and planting trees along the road, as well as providing security to travellers.
+The Mughal emperors, too, developed it extensively and constructed sarais, bridges, gardens, kos minars (huge milestones), etc. The administration of the East India Company started its reconstruction in the 1830s.
+These baolis, in particular, were a great convenience to slow-moving caravans and travellers, as they provided a ready source of water.

-Baolis are stepwells, a person even an animal can easily reach the water level through these steps.
-So a large quantity of water can be drawn more easily and quickly.
-Baolis are a special feature of Indian Civilization and probably exist only in South Asia.
-In India there are hundreds perhaps baolis, many of them are marvels of architectural engineering.
-In Pakistan just around a dozen, such baolis exist.
-The biggest of them is probably the one inside the Rohtas Fort.
-In this article, I shall take you one a visit to two baolis along the GT road section, from Rawalpindi to Attock.
+Baolis are stepwells, where a person—or even an animal—can easily reach the water level through steps.
+Thus, a large quantity of water can be drawn more easily and quickly.
+Baolis are a special feature of Indian civilization and probably exist only in South Asia.
+In India, there are hundreds of baolis, many of them marvels of architectural engineering.
+In Pakistan, only about a dozen such baolis exist.
+The largest of them is probably the one inside Rohtas Fort.
+In this article, I shall take you on a visit to two baolis along the GT Road section, from Rawalpindi to Attock.

-The first point of our interest is Loaser Baoli inside the Wah Cantt. area at 33°46'03.8"N, 72°45'47.6"E. This baoli is a good example of the Mughal architecture, built in the 17th century for the convenience of the travellers.
-It is located inside the Sher Shah Park.
-At the time of my visit on 15 Dec., 2021, repair work was being done and the baoli was not fully open to the visitors.
-However, its beautiful setting inside a garden, perhaps as old as the baoli itself, was enhancing the beauty of the small structure.
+The first point of our interest is the Loaser Baoli inside Wah Cantt. at 33°46'03.8"N, 72°45'47.6"E. This baoli is a good example of Mughal architecture, built in the 17th century for the convenience of travellers.
+It is located inside Sher Shah Park.
+At the time of my visit on 15 Dec 2021, repair work was underway and the baoli was not fully open to visitors.
+However, its beautiful setting inside a garden, perhaps as old as the baoli itself, enhanced the charm of the small structure.

 Entrance to the baoli.
 (15.12.2021.)